clgtIO/autobundle/autobundle-bundles/README.md

-- bundles.json: save the packages info
+- bundles.json: save the packages info (for generating purpose)